-“Is it Organic?” we hear you ask.
-It’s one of the most common questions we get about our products – and rightly so.
-An interest in how ones’ food is produced, and what goes into it, is often a strong motivator for growing your own.
-It’s an important topic and a big part of the reason why Urban Leaf was formed.
+“Is it Organic?”
+That’s one of the most common questions we get about our products – and rightly so.
+An interest in how one’s food is produced, and what goes into it, is often a strong motivator for growing your own.
+It’s an important topic and a big part of why Urban Leaf was formed.

 Here in New York, ‘Organic’ produce can command a price premium of as much as 100% over ‘conventional’ produce.
 But is it really worth the extra money?